Pandamaniacs/2023/README.md

 1. Go to https://github.com/wpilibsuite/allwpilib/releases/ and download the latest release of the WPILib
 2. Follow the installation instructions here: https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html
 3. Build the project using the default parameters instructions here: https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html
-4. Place this folder in in the documents folder
+4. Place this folder in the documents folder
-5. Go to the upacked folder and place this repo in there, `../src/main/java/frc/` in the same location as the `robot` folder
+5. Clone this repo
-6. Delete the existing robot folder
+6. Drag the built folder *over* this, *don't replace anything*, just take what doesn't exist (like .gradle and build folder)
-7. Rename this folder `robot'
+7. You should be left with the only difference being the adding the build and .gradle folder and still have the files in `../src/main/java/frc/robot`